llesoil/input_sensitivity/README.md

 ## Resources

-Additional information about experimental protocol.
+Additional information about the experiment and ideas explored during the redaction of the paper!

 ## Replication

+See the replication folder;
-To replicate measurements, just follow the readme of the dataset_build folder!
+- To replicate measurements, just follow the readme of the dataset_build folder!
+- To consult the configuration of the hardware used for our experiments, see hardware_info
+- To consult information about the operating system in which we used x264, see linux_info
+- To consult x264 configuration, see software_info

 ## Results

-See the ./results folder.
+See the results folder.